burberius/trojan-source-maven-plugin/README.md

 ### scanTests
-By defaults the _src/test/java_ directory is also scanned, this can be switched of by specifying _false_ in this tag.
+By defaults the _src/test/java_ directory is also scanned, this can be switched off by specifying _false_ in this tag.

 ## References
 * Regular expression to scan for bidis was taken from https://github.com/nickboucher/bidi-viewer